CassCaps™ 2.0 User Manual

 2. Rinse out soapy water from the bowl and submerge the CassCaps again in clean water.
 Repeat as many times as needed to rinse thoroughly.

-4. Dry thoroughly*.
+3. Dry thoroughly*.
 Shake out as much water as possible from your cap!
-Allow CassCaps to thoroughly air-dry (at least several hours or even better, overnight on a rack which allows air circulation from both sides) before screwing back onto your spice jar.
+Allow CassCaps to thoroughly air-dry (at least several hours or even better, overnight on a rack which allows air circulation from both sides) before screwing it back onto your spice jar.

 If you have any questions, please email us at info@casscaps.com.